jmbski/ai-civ/README.md

 ## Setup - Google Gemini

-**Clone Repo** - Clone or download the files from this repo to your local computer so you can then upload them to Gemin
+**Download Files** - Use git to clone or download the files as a zip (one of the options if you click the green `code` button at the top of the repo) from this repo to your local computer so you can then upload them to Gemin

 **Create Gem** - First step is to navigate to create a new Gem from the Gemini chat UI.
 The option is in the expanded menu on the left side